diannejardinez/Tableau-Data-Visualization/README.md

 - **Station Popularity**
 	- Most Popular
 		- The most popular stations are located in Manhattan.
-From the dataset, 51% of Citi Bike stations are located in Manhattan borough.
-These places are near business establishments such as schools, restaurants, businesses, and the Lincoln Tunnel bridge between New Jersey and New York
+From the dataset, 51% of Citi Bike stations are located in the Manhattan borough.
+These places are near business establishments such as schools, restaurants, and the Lincoln Tunnel bridge between New Jersey and New York
 		- Number 1: Station West St & Chambers St in Lower Manhattan
 	- Least Popular
 		- Least Popular stations are in the Bronx borough.
 Possibly because these stations are not close to any big business establishments